You have under 30 days.

 The EV charger installation rebate states program varies widely by location.
 However, several states still have active incentives running through the current deadline.

 These stack on top of the federal credit.
-That means your $949 charger setup could end up costing you under $400 after both the federal credit and a state rebate.
+That means your $949 charger setup could potentially cost under $400 after federal credits and applicable state rebates.

 Visit your utility company’s website or the Database of State Incentives for Renewables & Efficiency (DSIRE) at dsireusa.org.
 Enter your zip code.
 It will show every rebate available to you right now.